 Are you considering buying a wood burning stove?
-A stove can be a stunning addition to your property – watching logs burning makes for a very cosy winter night.
-But it is important to understand the type of stove that is right for you home, as well as the regulations surrounding your options.
+A stove can be a stunning addition to your property and can make for a very cosy winter night!
+But it is important to understand which type of stove is right for you home, as well as the regulations surrounding your options.

-With that in mind, we present our ultimate guide to wood burning stoves, complete with details on how to use wood burners, the best fuels to use, and a guide to choosing the right size of stove for your property.
+With that in mind, we present our ultimate guide to wood burning stoves, complete with details on how to use wood burners, the best fuels to use, how to use wood burning stoves more sustainably and a guide to choosing the right size of stove for your property.

 Why buy a wood burning stove?

-Wood burning stoves are a fantastic choice for your home – many customers select them as a handsome piece to add character to their property; but they are so much more.
+Wood burning stoves are a fantastic choice for your home – many customers select them as a handsome piece to add character to their property; but they are so much more than that.
 As well as adding warmth, charm, and a cosy feeling to any room, stoves are energy efficient and can help you save money on your energy bills.